 To read our latest Diocese of Westminster Inspection Report, February 210 (Section 48 Report), please click below.

-If you would like more information regarding Collective Worship at Maria Fidelis, please find our current policy and practice below.
+If you would like more information regarding Religious Education and Collective Worship at Maria Fidelis, please find our current policies below.